ibm-cloud-docs/assistant/deploy-web-chat.md

 - Ensure that messages sent from the web chat to your assistant come from your customers only
 - Send private data from the web chat to your assistant

+For more information about security, see [Security](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=key-concepts#security){: external}.

 ### Enable security
 {: #deploy-web-chat-security-task}